redsolver/atproto/README.md

 This repo contains lexicon schemas and some documentation on how a Reddit-like social network could be built on top of ATProto.

-But let's start with an idea on how Reddit-style features could be built with using only the `app.bsky` lexicon:
+But let's start with an idea on how Reddit-style features could be built using only the `app.bsky` lexicon:

 - Subreddits are just bsky actors with some extra metadata
-- Views like "Hot", "New" ot "Top" are just custom feeds published by the actor
+- Views like "Hot", "New" or "Top" are just custom feeds published by the actor
 - Users can join the subreddit by following the actor
 - Users can be banned from a subreddit by being blocked
 - Users can submit their post to one or multiple subreddits by mentioning the subreddit actor handle somewhere in their post